 Have you ever noticed that learning something new can seem quite simple at times but more difficult on other occasions?
-Often, access to prior knowledge is the difference.
+Often, access to prior knowledge, to what students already know, is the difference.
 By activating prior knowledge, teachers can make learning easier for students.

 In this article, we’ll describe prior knowledge and why it might make learning new things quicker and more efficient.
-We’ll also look at some strategies and examples for activating prior knowledge.
+We’ll also look at some strategies and examples for activating prior knowledge by having students write down what they know or talk in a whole class discussion.

 What is Prior Knowledge?